hotNipi/node-red-contrib-ui-statechart/README.md

 ![Node-RED dashboard widget node-red-contrib-ui-statechart](images/node-red-contrib-ui-statechart.png)

 State chart is special chart to combine visualization of value relations with state.
-Relation is between all values in series, not against some minimum, maximum or predefined value.
-That’s why there aren’t any minimum or maximum values presented.

-State is fully under user control.
+The state is fully under user control.
 Chart doesn't calculate state for the series.

 ## Configuration